Two videos show the

 Drill two .375 in.
 (9.53 mm) holes at the ends of

-both orange load binder lever handles (see hole in handle) - this is the
+both orange load binder lever handles (see hole in handle)

-more complex Version 1.0 technique.
 Skip this step and go to 3b below for the simpler

 approach